Towards Crowdsourced Training of Large Neural Networks using Decentralized Mixture-of-Experts

-Workers within the DMoE layer interact using Kademlia DHT protocol (Section \ref{sect:related_dht}).
-This DHT is used to store metadata, such as expert weights and worker status.
-Workers perform DMoE inference as follows: \begin{enumerate} \item Run the gating function to select $k$ experts out of $N$; \item Find workers responsible for these $k$ experts in DHT; \item Send inputs to those workers and collect outputs; \end{enumerate} This procedure takes at most $O(k \log N)$ DHT queries to locate the chosen experts and $k$ direct interactions with these experts to do the actual processing.
+This procedure takes at most $O(k \log N)$ DHT queries to locate the chosen experts and $k$ direct interactions with these experts to do the actual processing.
 As long as $k~\ll~N$, we can increase the total number of experts without compromising the inference speed.
 Furthermore, we argue that DMoE layers automatically solve most of the issues that arise in the volunteer computing scenario.

-\textbf{Fault tolerance.} If some of those $k$ experts fail to respond due to a hardware or network error, DMoE can exclude these experts from averaging.
+\textbf{Fault tolerance.} If some of the $k$ chosen experts fail to respond due to a hardware or network error, DMoE can exclude those experts from averaging.
 The effect of such exclusion is similar to using Dropout \cite{srivastava2014dropout} with regular mixture-of-experts.
-As a side effect, training DMoE on a faulty infrastructure will automatically adapt the mixture to typical failure rates for that infrastructure.
+As a side effect, training DMoE on a faulty infrastructure will automatically adapt the mixture to the failure points of that infrastructure.

-\textbf{Volunteer hardware.} Compute nodes can serve a different number of experts based on their hardware capabilities.
+\textbf{Volunteer hardware.} Compute nodes can serve different numbers of experts based on their hardware capabilities.
 If one node leaves the network, another can take its place by retrieving the latest expert checkpoints from the DHT.

 \textbf{Load balancing.} Mixture-of-experts layers can be regularized to balance the rate at which they select each expert in the mixture \cite{shazeer2017outrageously, pkm}.
 Originally designed to improve MoE quality, this regularization has a side-effect of improving resource utilization by balancing computation load between workers.